PureType

 5 :error ->

-6 # code if key doesn't exist in the map
+6 # key doesn't exist in the map

 7end